jeffponce/jeffponce.github.io/_posts/2020-07-01-Marketing Dashboards.md

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db19.png)

 A much different effect than the below promotions highlighted that didn't do much for our sales and in a sense loss the company money.
-Mainly because there is some cost to making these promotions and push them out to your customers.
+Mainly because there was some cost to making these promotions and pushing them out to your customers.

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db20.png)